 One thing we should be aware of is that our furniture may house many insects and yet go unnoticed.
 A greater disappointment is that even if you try and sand your pieces of furniture you may still fail to reclaim it too.
 Here are the methods one can use to treat reclaimed wood for bugs.

-Whether it’s a shoe bench or a coffee table you can wrap it in heavy plastic and place it outside in the sun on a hot day.
-Certainly, the temperature inside the plastic will gradually rise and force all the bugs to try and come out of the wood.
-Some will die inside the plastic while others will lay exposed and you can easily terminate them.
+Take your reclaimed wood outside and wrap it in a heavy plastic.
+Place it outside in the sun on a hot day.
+Certainly, the temperature inside the plastic will get hot enough to force the bugs out of the wood.
+Some will die inside the plastic while others will lay exposed and you can easily remove or brush them away.

-You can then move forward and freeze the wood for some time which will ensure that the insects in the wood succumb to death.
-You can do this by placing the wood on a commercial freezer or a chest freezer and leaving the reclaimed wood for approximately 72 hours.
+If your piece is small enough or you have a big freezer we can try method #2.
+You can do this by placing the wood in a commercial freezer (if you have one) or a chest freezer and leaving the reclaimed wood for approximately 72 hours.
 When necessary you can thaw the item and repeat the freezing to kill bugs that may be resistant to this procedure.
-By so doing these bugs will be terminated on the wood.
+By doing so the bugs will be eventually die in the wood.